Azure/communication-ui-library/packages/react-composites/review/react-composites.api.md

 import { ChatParticipant } from '@azure/communication-chat';
 import { ChatThreadClient } from '@azure/communication-chat';
 import { ChatThreadClientState } from '@azure/acs-chat-declarative';
-import { CommunicationParticipant } from 'react-components';
 import { CommunicationUserIdentifier } from '@azure/communication-common';
 import { CommunicationUserKind } from '@azure/communication-common';
-import { ContextualMenuItem } from 'react-components';
 import { ControlBarProps } from 'react-components';
 import { CreateViewOptions } from '@azure/communication-calling';
 import { DeclarativeCallClient } from '@azure/acs-calling-declarative';